AineNicD/data-representation-project/README.md

 ## Repository files:

 - A Flask server application program named [app.py]().
-- the rest to be added here
+- the rest to be added here when figure out the layout ( I am currently in a battle with errors)

 ### Activate a virtual environment using the following commands on the command line: